UIC Orthopedic Residency Overview

 PGY-4 Q6 Home Call

 The UIC Orthopedic Residency call schedule is variable based on which hospital rotation.
-At UIH and Shriners Hospital we take home call.
-Whereas Christ, Lutheran, and Northshore call is in-house with a post call day.
+At UIH, Northshore, and Shriners Hospital we take home call.
+Whereas Christ and Lutheran is in-house with a post call day.
 At Northshore, we only are on call Monday through Thursday with weekends off.
-Additionally, there is a PA in house 24 hours a day acting as a first screen to all consults.
+Additionally, there is a PA in house 24 hours a day acting as a first screen to all consults, and we go in for operative cases.

 Residents have ample opportunity to cover various professional, college, and high school athletic events as well as various other events such as performances and concerts.
 Our residents frequently have the opportunity to provide medical coverage for music performances.
 Our orthopedic residents provide coverage for the UIC Division I Athletes and local high schools.
 Residents are compensated for covering local high school sports with $150 being credited to their educational fund.

-Residents do not pay social security taxes; instead, eight percent (8%) of your gross earnings is deducted from your paycheck and placed in State Universities Retirement System (SURS).
+Residents do not pay social security taxes; instead, eight percent (8%) of your gross earnings is deducted from your paycheck and placed in State Universities Retirement System (SURS) which is invested in stock accounts.
 At the end of 5 years, you can receive as much as the lump sum of contributions, interest, and 1:1 matching depending on the SURS plan you enroll in.
 This can amount to more than $40,000 returned at the end of residency.

 Additional retirement funds may be established through the University if desired.